 Keeping it in Place

 In the words of a very good friend ” awesome sauce”!
 And she was right, this is a great product.
-In the regular course of the day, and this included a nice 2 mile walk in said 100 degree Fahrenheit temperature; and my eye liner and mascara were still in place.
+In the regular course of the day, and this included a nice 2-mile walk in said 100 degrees Fahrenheit temperature, and my eyeliner and mascara were still in place.

 The key to keeping your summertime makeup routine hot all summer is to lighten it up.
-Less really is more, and as you have seen we certainly cleaned out our beauty bags(it was also to make room for that bottle water).
-The heavy looks of winter are not going to stay in place during the heat of the summer and certainly not while your trying to look cute in the pool.
+Less really is more, and as you have seen we certainly cleaned out our beauty bags(it was also to make room for that bottled water).
+The heavy looks of winter are not going to stay in place during the heat of the summer and certainly not while you are trying to look cute in the pool.

 Keep the makeup light and focus on protection and hydration.
-With the use of sunscreen and plenty of water your summertime makeup look will continue to look good for may summers to come.
+With the use of sunscreen and plenty of water, your summertime makeup look will continue to look good for many summers to come.